 Learn all about what TOG Rating is when it comes to baby’s clothing and how TOG Rating can help you feel confident in dressing your baby for sleep!

-One thing that could have saved me a lot of stress and overwhelm was understanding TOG rating.
 A few simple letters and numbers on the tags of your baby’s swaddles and sleep sacks can be a powerful tool.

 Let me tell you about TOG ratings and how they can make a big difference in helping your baby sleep better!